-When is a transaction reportable?
+When a transaction is reportable

-It is the responsibility of firms caught by the Article 26 MiFIR transaction reporting obligations to establish an appropriate process for identifying what transactions are reportable to us.
+It is the responsibility of firms caught by the Article 26 UK MiFIR transaction reporting obligations to establish an appropriate process for identifying what transactions are reportable to us.

-Under Article 15(g) of Commission Delegated Regulation (EU) 2017/565, firms and trading venues should have mechanisms to avoid reporting where the instrument does not fall within scope of Article 26(2) of MiFIR.
+Under Article 15(g) of Commission Delegated Regulation (EU) 2017/590 (RTS 22) as onshored, firms and trading venues should have mechanisms to avoid reporting where there is no transaction within the meaning of Article 2 of RTS 22 or where the instrument does not fall within scope of Article 26(2) of UK MiFIR.
 Our Market Data Processor (MDP) system provides a pending mechanism to assist firms in managing their over-reporting.